githubdingguagua/Speednet-Browser/README.md

 - [ ] Custom Search Engines(I need to have Chrome's URL bar first for this)
 - [ ] Theme's

 Have a question, or want to report an issue?
 Or even want to request something?
-Visit our website: http://adf.ly/1kZmToI recommend posting issue's here on GitHub, that makes it easier for me to respond.
+Visit our website: http://adf.ly/1kZmTo I recommend posting issue's here on GitHub, that makes it easier for me to respond.

 I also have schoolwork, so it may take some time to respond on your questions/issues.
 I will update SpeedNet whenever I can.